jdreese79/PiInTheSky/README.md

 2/7/19- Finished the fritzing diagram and uploaded it to github.
 Continued working on the solidworks design while waiting for the bonnet to come.

 2/8/19- We continued working on the solidworks design because the bonnet still hasn't come in yet.

+2/15/19- Today we lasercut the acrylic base for the raspberry pi.

 2/21/19- The bonnet came in and we soldered a header to it for the raspberry pi to connect to.
 Next class we will solder the remaining headers and wires.